 What Do CASAs Do?

-Volunteers get to know the child by going on visits with their CASA kiddo(s) once a week.
-They further get to know the child by talking with everyone in that child's life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers, and others.
+Volunteers get to know the child by spending time with their CASA kiddo(s) once a week.
+They further get to know the child by talking with everyone who is a part of the child's life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers, and others.
 Volunteers also have constant communication with their supervisors to assist them with their case.

 They use the information they gather to inform the Court of what the child needs, wants, and their best interests for them at that time.

 Who Can Be a CASA?

 You do not have to be a lawyer or social worker to be a volunteer.
 We welcome people from all backgrounds and experiences.
 CASA encourages people of color and men to apply.
-We are simply looking for people who care about children and helping their community.
+We are simply looking for people who care about the children and future of their community.

 As a volunteer, you will be thoroughly trained and well supported by CASA professionals to help you through each case.
 Don't worry, you are not alone!